UX-Society/Get-Started/README.md

 # Terminal

 The terminal is a powerful way to use a computer and learning how to use it properly important for serious work.
-Using the terminal is easy for macOs and other Linux based computers and replacing bash with fish will make it even easier.
+Using the terminal is easy for macOS/OS X and other Linux based computers and replacing bash with fish will make it even easier.
 Windows is not recommended for dev work, but skip to [the Windows section](https://github.com/UXSoc/Get-Started#windows) for help with setup.
 To use the terminal a command has to be given which follows this general format.
 ```
     username@hostname:location$ "command name" "command sub-name" -arguments "info"
 ```